 I want to help a homeless person I pass on the streets every day, or who is sleeping in front of my home?

-Unless you feel that the situation is unsafe, ask the person if he or she needs assistance and has visited the Coalition or any other organization that helps homeless people.
-You can print out and offer the person one of the Coalition’s downloadable Crisis Cards and Resource List (updated regularly on the COVID-19 update page), order a box of our pocket-sized resource guides (Z-cards) by emailing us, or simply use our Online Resource Guide to find the closest service.
+Unless you feel that the situation is unsafe, ask the person if they needs assistance and has visited the Coalition or any other organization that helps homeless people.
+Additionally, you can print out and offer the person one of the Coalition’s Online Resource Guide PDFs to find the closest service.

 I see a homeless person who looks like he or she might be suffering from the cold, heat or other extreme weather?